Skip to main content

 Despite these conditions we still recorded 19 species of reptiles, with skinks such as the Pale-rumped Ctenotus (Ctenotus regius) and the Sandplain Ctenotus (Ctenotus schomburgkii) the most common species trapped.
 Other species such as the Centralian Bearded Dragon and Shingleback were not trapped but were seen as we moved around the property.
 One interesting capture was a new record for the property, a Two-toned Blind Snake (Anilios bicolor).

-Graeme showing Isla a skink Photo by Dana Miles
+Graeme showing Isla a skink.

 Image Information

-A Two toned Blind Snake Photo by Tamara Potter
+A Two toned Blind Snake.

 Image Information

-A Two toned Blind Snake Photo by Tamara Potter
+A Two toned Blind Snake.
+Photo by Tamara Potter.

 Mammal numbers were higher than the previous survey in 2019 with 13 species in total recorded during the survey week ranging from an Echidna (captured on a motion sensor camera) to three different carnivorous marsupials (Stripe-faced and Fat-tailed Dunnart, and Narrow-nosed Planigale), Bolam’s Mouse (Pseudomys bolami), as well as introduced species such as house mice, rabbits and feral goats.